 Red as blood

-Delicious like honey.
+Tastes like honey.
 (Cherry)

-In haymaking - bitter,
+In haymaking it’s bitter,

-And in the cold - sweet,
+And in the cold it’s sweet,

-What is a berry?
+What kind of berry?
 (Kalina)

-Two sisters are green in summer
+Two sisters are green in summer,

-By autumn, one turns red, the other turns black.
+By autumn one turns red, the other turns black.
 (Red and black currants)

-Autumn has come to our garden
+Autumn has come to our garden,

-Here thrushes, starlings scurry about,
+Here blackbirds and starlings scurry about,

 And, noisily, they peck at him.
 (Rowan)

-They look at us from the bushes
+They're looking at us from the bushes,

-Love these beads
+Love these beads very much

 Children, birds and bears.
-(Raspberry)
+(Raspberries)

-Sweet and smelly
+Sweet and fragrant

-Longleg boasts -
+The long-legged one boasts -

-Am I not a beauty
+Am I not beautiful?

-Yes, a red shirt.
+Yes, a red blouse.
 (Cherry)

 Himself scarlet, sugar,